davendw49/k2/README.md

 - Code and data for paper ***"Learning A Foundation Language Model for Geoscience Knowledge Understanding and Utilization"***
 - Demo: [https://k2.acemap.info](https://k2.acemap.info/) ***host by ourselves on a single GeForce RTX 3090 with intranet penetration (with only three threads, with max length as 256)***
+- A larger language model for Geoscience is on the way!

 ## Introduction